-Barnet Football Club /ˈbɑːnɪt/ is an English professional football club originally but no longer based in Barnet, London.
-The team plays in League Two, the fourth tier of English football.
-The current head coach is Martin Allen.
+Barnet Football Club /ˈbɑːrnɪt/ is an English professional football club based in Edgware, north-west London.
+The club currently participates in the National League, the fifth tier of English football.